aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 ## But why compile?

 We've taken considerable trouble to convert from one fairly-arbitrary representation to another.
-We've cost ourselves not just the work and complexity of translating, but also translating *back*: debuggers and profilers must map what happens in bytecode to terms meaningful in the source.
-Why not interpret programs directly in the first form, the AST?
+After so many mundane details, you might reasonably ask why you ever thought compilers might be cool.
+We've cost ourselves not just this work and complexity of translating, but also of translating *back*: debuggers and profilers must map what happens in bytecode to terms meaningful in the source.
+Why not interpret programs directly in their first form, the AST?

 First, for the compact linear form of bytecode.
 An AST is fatter and distributed in memory, interlinked by pointers; the size and the